asmodeus812/nvim-fuzzymatch/README.md

 - **actions**: Key mappings for actions in the picker interface.
 This is a table where keys are the keybindings (e.g., `"<CR>"`, `"<C-q>"`) and values are either a callback function or a tuple of `{ callback, label }`.
 The label is optional and can be a string or a function that returns a string.
 Labels are used to generate headers automatically if no custom headers are provided.
-By default the picker provides a very minimal set of operations
+By default the picker provides a very minimal set of operations.
+Use `false` as the value of the key-value pair to disable the action, effectively making the action for that key a `noop`, this is useful if your user configuration overrides insert or normal mappings globally and overrides certain keys which you do not wish to be applied to the prompt or preview window.

 - **decorators**: A table of selection list entry decorators.
 The decorators govern how the entries are visually decorated - the decorations are always inserted in front of the entry line in the list interface.
-They must of sub-classes of `Select.Decorator`, each decorator must override the decorate function which receives the current raw entry as provided by the stream along with the display line for the same entry
+They must of sub-classes of `Select.Decorator`, each decorator must override the decorate function which receives the current raw entry as provided by the stream along with the display line for the same entry, the function can return a single string, a tuple of string and a highlight group, a table of strings, and a table of highlight groups or simply `false` to skip the decoration.
+The string represents the decoration added to the line and the highlight of the decoration.

 - **preview**: Configures whether entries generate a preview.
 If set to `false`, no preview is shown.
 If set to `true`, the default
   `Select.BufferPreview` is used.
 You can also provide a custom instance of a child class of `Select.Preview`.
-Each previewer must override the preview function which receives as single argument the raw entry as it was provided by the stream
+Each previewer must override the preview function which receives as single argument the raw entry as it was provided by the stream.
+The preview function can return a
+  `boolean` denoting the result of the preview - `true or false`, and a `status result message`, which is mostly relevant if the preview failed, the message will be used as information to the user.

-- **headers**: Headers are optional lines of text shown at the top of the picker interface.
+- **headers**: Headers are optional components of text shown at the top of the picker interface.
 They can provide help or information to the user.
-If not provided, headers can be auto-generated based on the configured actions, that have labels, to give the user hints on how to interact with the picker.
-The headers consists of blocks, each block is separated with a comma, each block can contain multiple lines, each block contains the components of a single header block, and must be a table of strings or tuple of string and highlight group, i.e. `{
-"Header Text", "HighlightGroup" }`
+If not provided, `headers can be auto-generated based on the configured actions`, that have labels, to give the user hints on how to interact with the picker.
+The headers consists of blocks, each block is separated with a comma, each block can contain multiple lines, each block contains the components of a single header block, and must be a table of strings or tuple of string and the highlight group name, i.e for a single header block - `{ { "Header Text", "HighlightGroup" } }`

 - **match_limit**: The maximum number of matches to stop after, if `nil` there is no limit and all matches will be kept, the matcher will not stop until all entries have been processed.